pyeve/eve/docs/extensions.rst

 | *by Charles Flynn*

-The Eve-docs_ blueprint extends these capabilities with API documentation.
-You activate the blueprint in your launch script, and Eve-docs creates the documentation from your existing Eve configuration file, with no additional configuration required.
-For a nice screenshot check out the relevant blog post, `Auto generate API docs`_.
+Eve-docs_ is a blueprint that generates documentation for Eve APIs in HTML and JSON formats.
+Eve-docs creates the documentation from your existing Eve configuration file, with no additional configuration required.
+For a nice screenshot check out the relevant blog post `Auto generate API docs`_.

 Eve-Mocker
 ----------